 When you buy ginger, fresh this is best.
 The fresh root has a great deal more crispness and vitality compared to dry.
 Dry ginger is best used in baking.
-Use it recipe like Ginger Bread, crackers and the making of ginger ale or beer.
+Use it in recipes like Ginger Bread, crackers and the making of ginger ale or beer.

 Ginger has long been prescribed for a variety of alignments.
-In 16th century England it was considered medicine.
-While, Henry the VIII believed that Ginger could cure the plaque.
-In many cultures ginger is still considered a “Cure All”.
+In the 16th century England it was considered medicine.
+While Henry the VIII believed that Ginger could cure the plaque.
+In many cultures, ginger is still considered a “Cure All.”

 Personally, I swear by Ginger.
 Especially in the area of digestive alignments and nausea.
 While I was pregnant with both of my children, I had morning sickness into my third trimester.
 I tried everything aside from drugs, and Ginger proved the most effective in easing my nausea.
 When I felt nauseous, I would drink a natural Ginger Ale.
 I found mine in the organic aisle of my grocery store.
 The soda was a little spicy but a little went a long way.
 Soon, I learned to make my own which saved me time and money.
 Now I use the same recipe for general tummy issues and illnesses.

 In the practice of Magick, Ginger is a valuable component.
 Centuries ago Ginger was almost more valuable than Pepper.
 Ginger has long been used in the tonic, potions, scent Magick, and as an antidote to some poisons.